COGS108/Overview/COGS108-Syllabus.md

 ### Final Project

 The final project will be a full, detailed data science report in the form of a Jupyter notebook that carries out an analysis from start to finish.
 This report will answer the data science question provided to you during finals week.
-You will have 48 hours to complete the project.
+You will have 5 days to complete your individual final project.
+We do not anticipate it taking you 5 days straight; however, we know you'll have other finals to study for and take during this time.

 More details will be provided in class, but generally this report will include (1) background research and ethical considerations, (2) your data science question(s) and hypothesis/hypotheses, (3) data & data wrangling, (4) a descriptive & an exploratory data analysis, (5) your full analysis, (6) your results, and your (7) conclusion(s).